 As Saskatchewan’s fastest growing segment of the population, indigenous persons are getting involved in a large number of new business ventures.
 At First Nations throughout the province, economic development is occurring at a breakneck pace.
 This economic development is providing tangible benefits to First Nations.
-According to one study, 40% of economic development corporations (EDC) are the dominant employer in their community.
-Further, Indigenous persons comprise on average 72% of the employees of EDCs.
+According to one study, 40 per cent of economic development corporations (EDC) are the dominant employer in their community.
+Further, Indigenous persons comprise on average 72 per cent of the employees of EDCs.

 In order to help Indigenous entrepreneurs navigate some of the legal complexities when starting a business, we’ve put together a list of some of the more common issues they face.

 - Choosing a Business Structure

 While a corporation is often the “go to” for most businesses, there are many advantages to structures such as limited partnerships or trusts for indigenous entrepreneurs.
 These alternative structures often provide ways to tax income directly in the hands of indigenous persons, thereby minimizing (or eliminating) tax payable.
 Examples of this type of planning might include using a limited partnership structure with a First Nation or indigenous persons as limited partners; paying reasonable salaries and bonuses to Indigenous persons; or using a trust structure with a First Nation or indigenous persons as beneficiaries.

 Specific attention needs to be paid to ensure a sufficient “connection” between (i) the First Nation or Indigenous person receiving income, and (ii) a particular First Nations reserve.
 Planning such as ensuring board and client meetings occur on-reserve and having a physical office on-reserve will help in ensuring this “connection” exists.
 If the “connection” is not sufficient enough in the eyes of Canada Revenue Agency, tax-exempt status will be lost.